-A green-minded Bristol-based couple transformed their bathroom purchasing leftover paint through the Community RePaint Network.
-Afterwards, they dropped off the unused paint back for it to reused again.
+A green-minded Bristol-based couple transformed their bathroom by purchasing leftover paint through the Community RePaint Network.
+Afterwards, they dropped off the unused paint back for it to be reused again.

-The paint’s journey began at the St Phillips Household Waste and Recycling Centre, where local residents drop off their leftover paint.
+The paint journey began at the St Phillips Household Waste and Recycling Centre, where local residents drop off their leftover paint.
 Community RePaint Bristol City, run by the SOFA Project, collects paint from the recycling centre, as well as other local businesses, retailers and paint manufactures, to prevent it from going to waste.
-The scheme quality checks and processes the paint, then sells it from just £2 a litre to the community.
+The scheme quality checks and processes the paint then sell it from just £2 a litre to the community.

 Community RePaint Bristol City

 The couple got in touch with Community RePaint Bristol City to check if the paint they needed for their project was available.
 Good news – it was!
 The couple visited the scheme to purchase the paint from £2 per litre and also received some useful painting tips and tricks from the staff.
 Using white emulsion from the local scheme, and appliances they had sourced from a local reuse charity, the couple transformed their bathroom into a fresh light space.

 Once they had completed the transformation, they had leftover paint from the project.
 So now with the knowledge that leftover paint could be reused, they returned it to their local drop off point at the St Phillips Household Waste and Recycling Centre, ready for Community RePaint Bristol City to collect and brighten the lives of more people in the community.